 Born in the former capital of the Russian Empire, all Petersburgers know that they come from a Russian city of immense history that

 You should know that, because of the unpredictable weather in St Petersburg, the mood of Russian people and their lifestyle really depends on the weather.
 For example, during Winter people mostly warm themselves at home, watching at the dancing snowflakes outside the windows.
-They also go skiing and ice-skating in or outside St Petersburg.
+They also go skiing and ice-skating in or outside St. Petersburg.

 Dacha season starts with the May holidays and finishes in late September.
-Here, people have a good time growing vegetables, fruits and flowers.
-They also love cooking Shashlik and drinking vodka, taking a bath in the nearest lake or going for a walk in the forest to gather berries and mushrooms.
+Here, people have a good time growing vegetables, fruits, and flowers.
+They also love cooking Shashlik and drinking Russian vodka, taking a bath in the nearest lake, or going for a walk in the forest to gather berries and mushrooms.
 No weekend evening can finish without taking a Russian steam bath in a private Russian sauna (Banya) which almost everyone has at their Dachas, including us.☺